A Healthier Future for Australian Women is on the way

 Please note that self-collect has not been included in the December 1st 2017 release of the program and is planned for future release by the National Cervical Cancer Screening Program

-Self-collect testing is only available for women who have never been screened or are under-screened, are greater than 30 years old, and it is more than 2 years since the last smear.
+Self-collect testing is only available for women who have never been screened or are under-screened, are greater than 30 years old, and are overdue for cervical screening by two years or longer.
 Self-collect testing tends to only be about 70% as effective as samples taken by a doctor as the method has a lower accuracy for detection of HPV.